moq-wg/moq-transport/draft-ietf-moq-transport.md

 0x03: The track has finished, so there is no "live edge."
 Subsequent fields contain the highest Group and object ID known.

-0x04: The sender is a relay that cannot obtain the current track status from upstream.
+0x04: The publisher is a relay that cannot obtain the current track status from upstream.
 Subsequent fields contain the largest group and object ID known.

 Any other value in the Status Code field is a malformed message.